 After a season as pupil assistant for champion trainer Paul Nicholls, Jamie then worked for three seasons as assistant trainer and amateur jockey for Nicky Henderson before branching out on his own in 2008.
 He began with one horse, one member of staff and a bucketful of dreams at a rented yard in Ebbesbourne Wake, a remote Wiltshire village.
 Those first three seasons delivered a respectable total of twenty wins but by now Jamie was impatient for more.
 Conscious that he needed better facilities to enhance his career he took the bold decision in 2011 to leave Wiltshire and buy Folly House in Lambourn.
 It proved to be an inspired choice as Knighton Combe, the first runner from his new quarters, landed the Summer National, and Ixora became his first Cheltenham winner.
 Others quickly followed and by the end of the campaign the name of Jamie Snowden had leapfrogged up the trainer’s table with nineteen winners.

 Last season (2019/20) was his best numerically despite the season ending 6 weeks early, as they ended on 46 winners (from their 50 horse yard) with a total of just shy of £380,000.
 That came at a strike rate of 22%, and there were only two trainers inside the top 25 with a better strike rate.

 To visit the Jamie Snowden Racing website please click here.

-They have now trained over 700 winners, ten at Grade 1 level across the UK, France and Ireland including two Grade 1 winners at the Cheltenham Festival – the pinnacle week of National Hunt Racing 10 miles down the road!
+They have now trained over 800 winners, eleven at Grade 1 level across the UK, France and Ireland including two Grade 1 winners at the Cheltenham Festival – the pinnacle week of National Hunt Racing 10 miles down the road!

 Tom is training our lovely Kalanisi mare Lydia Violet.